The first of a two part story. Frontier in Space also marked the first time any of the Doctors enemies met, in this case the Daleks and the Master.

 With this in mind its not exactly surprising that the Cybermen didn’t appear in the 5 years he was script editor.
 Though they were still considered for this story, perhaps Dicks ended up putting his foot down on the decision.

 2/ Jon Pertwee who played the Third Doctor wasn’t exactly enamoured with the Cybermen either.
-Though its true that he didn’t like the Daleks who appeared 4 times throughout his era either.
-At the same time the Daleks were obviously far too popular to be left out of the show.
+Though its true that he didn’t like the Daleks who appeared 4 times throughout his era either, the Daleks were simply far too popular to be left out of the show.
 Furthermore in contrast to the Cybermen, Terrance Dicks felt the Daleks were effective and got a long well with the creator of the Daleks, Terry Nation who he became friends with.

 3/ Its possible that Terry Nation didn’t like the Daleks and the Cybermen meeting in this story.
 Whilst Nation was good friends with Cyberman co-creator Gerry Davies, he still didn’t like his monsters having to share the screen with other monsters and vetoed an attempt to bring the Daleks and the Cybermen together in the 1960s.
 When the Daleks and the Cybermen did finally meet in the 2006 story Doomsday, it was ten years after his death in 1996.